 - The course is organised into structured modules and is delivered through lectures, tutorials, workshops, seminar groups, site visits, laboratory sessions, and individual and group projects.

 - The delivery of the course is enhanced by the incorporation of guest lectures delivered by external practitioner experts, extensive use of case studies and projects (some set by real companies).

-- The duration of your Degree Apprenticeship is based on you typically working a 30 hour week, with 20% of this time being used for 'off-the'job' training.
+- The duration of your Degree Apprenticeship is based on you working a typical 30-hour week, with 20% of this time being used for off-the-job training.
 If your weekly working hours are less than this, the apprenticeship may be extended.

 Research informed teaching

 Our research is tackling real-world issues – and the people working on this research will be teaching you.
 It also informs the subjects you’ll be studying with us so you can be sure your knowledge will be cutting-edge in your field.
 In the last Research Excellence Framework (REF 2021) – the UK’s system for assessing the quality and impact of research in universities – we’re proud that 100% of research submitted by the Centre of the Built Environment was assessed to be either world-leading or international excellent.

 Alfie Tipping, prior to his degree apprenticeship, knew the industry he wanted to work in after two work placements and is working as a Building Surveyor for Arc Building Consultancy Limited.Find out more

 This course is designed to support and develop your work-based learning, enabling you to progress in your career, equipped with the skills and knowledge to succeed.